2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 - Burn the ISO image to the USB stick with Balena Etcher :

 Launch Balena Etcher and select the `umbrelos-amd64-usb-installer.iso` ISO file you've just downloaded by clicking on the "*Flash from file*" button.
-Then select the USB key as the target device and click on "*Flash!*" to start writing.
+Then, select the USB key as the target device and click "*Flash!*" to begin writing.

 ![Image](assets/fr/004.webp)